omeka/Documentation/source/Reference/filters/<model>_browse_params.rst

 Usage
 *****

-Filters the parameters used when generating the browse page for records
+Filters the parameters used when generating the browse page for records (the model)

 *****